ivaylokenov/MyTested.WebApi/README.md

 ## Installation

 You can install this library using NuGet into your Test class project.
-It will automatically reference the needed dependencies of Microsoft.AspNet.WebApi.Core (≥ 5.1.0) and Microsoft.Owin.Testing (≥ 3.0.1) for you. .NET 4.5+ is needed.
+It will automatically reference the needed dependencies of Microsoft.AspNet.WebApi.Core (≥ 5.1.0), Microsoft.Owin.Testing (≥ 3.0.1) and Microsoft.Owin.Host.HttpListener (≥ 3.0.1) for you. .NET 4.5+ is needed.
 Make sure your solution has the same versions of the mentioned dependencies in all projects where you are using them.
 For example, if you are using Microsoft.AspNet.WebApi.Core 5.2.3 in your Web project, update it to the same version after installing MyWebApi in your Test project.

     Install-Package MyWebApi